Kelvintrc/alx-low_level_programming/0x00-hello_world/README.md

 	-The output is named the same a the C file, but with extension .s instead of .c eg if the C file is main.c, the output file should be main.s

-8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity: This C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error:
+8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity: This is a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error:

 	-Not allowed to use any functions listed in the Name section of the man (3) printf or man (3) puts